edwardzjl/edwardzjl.github.io/blog/2019-04-13-install-postgres-on-osx/index.md

 ---
 slug: install-postgres-on-osx
-title: Install postgres on OSX
 authors: [jlzhou]
 tags: [postgres, osx]
 ---

+# Install postgres on OSX

 If you installed Postgres from homebrew, the default user `postgres` isn't automatically created, you need to run following command in your terminal: